Skip to main content

 If no token is provided when starting the first server in the cluster, one is created with a random password.
 The server token is always written to /var/lib/rancher/k3s/server/token, in secure format.

 The server token can be used to join both server and agent nodes to the cluster.
-It cannot be changed once the cluster has been created, and anyone with access to the server token essentially has full administrator access to the cluster.
+Anyone with access to the server token essentially has full administrator access to the cluster.
 This token should be guarded carefully.

-The server token is also used as the PBKDF2 passphrase for the key used to encrypt confidential information that is persisted to the datastore, such as the secrets-encryption configuration, wireguard keys, and private keys for cluster CA certificates and service-account tokens.
+The server token is also used as the PBKDF2 passphrase to encrypt confidential information that is persisted to the datastore known as bootstrap data.
+Bootstrap data is essential to set up new server nodes or restore from a snapshot.
 For this reason, the token must be backed up alongside the cluster datastore itself.

 warning